Anwarvic/BertPuncCap/README.md

 punctuations and no capitalization, this model is able to restore the needed punctuations and capitalization to make the text human-readable.

-BertPuncCap is PyTorch model built on top of Google's [BERT](https://arxiv.org/pdf/1810.04805) model by creating two linear layers that perform the two tasks simultaneously.
+BertPuncCap is PyTorch model built on top of a pre-trained Google's [BERT](https://arxiv.org/pdf/1810.04805) model by creating two linear layers that perform the two tasks simultaneously.
 One layer is responsible for the **re-punctuation** task and the other is responsible for the **re-punctuation**